-Hardent has collaborated with Arm to deliver an interoperable VESA DSC IP solution for the new Arm® Mali™-D71 display processor.
+Hardent has collaborated with Arm to deliver an interoperable VESA DSC IP solution for the Arm® Mali™-D71 display processor.
 Hardent’s VESA DSC IP cores, combined with the processing capabilities of the Mali-D71 processor, enable designers to create 4K+ displays for next-generation mobile and augmented/virtual reality (AR/VR) applications.
-Find out more about VESA DSC for the Arm Mali-D71 display processor.
+Find out more about using VESA DSC for the Arm Mali-D71 display processor.

 Northwest Logic, founded in 1995 and located in Beaverton, Oregon, provides high-performance, silicon-proven, easy-to-use IP cores including high-performance PCI Express solution, Memory Interface Solution, and MIPI Solution.
-These solutions support a full range of platforms including ASICs, Structured ASICs and FPGAs.
+These solutions support a full range of platforms including ASICs, Structured ASICs, and FPGAs.
 Northwest Logic and Hardent partner to provide display IP solutions using Hardent’s VESA DSC Encoder and Decoder IP cores.

 Synopsys is a leading provider of IP products for the electronic industry.
-In March 2015, Hardent and Synopsys announced the availability of a compliant and interoperable display IP solution combining Hardent’s VESA Display Stream Compression (DSC) Encoder IP and Synopsys’ DesignWare MIPI Display Serial Interface (DSI) Host Controller IP.
+In March 2015, Hardent and Synopsys announced the availability of a compliant and interoperable display IP solution combining Hardent’s VESA Display Stream Compression (DSC) encoder IP and Synopsys’ DesignWare MIPI Display Serial Interface (DSI) Host Controller IP.

 Cadence enables global electronic design innovation and plays an essential role in the creation of today’s integrated circuits and electronics.
 Customers use Cadence IP in advanced semiconductors, consumer electronics, networking and telecommunications equipment, and computer systems.
-Together, Hardent and Cadence provide a display interface IP solution combining Cadence’s MIPI Display Serial Interface (DSI) IP and Hardent’s VESA Display Stream Compression (DSC) Encoder IP to enable visually lossless video compression for ultra-high definition display applications.
+Together, Hardent and Cadence provide a display interface IP solution combining Cadence’s MIPI Display Serial Interface (DSI) IP and Hardent’s VESA Display Stream Compression (DSC) encoder IP to enable visually lossless video compression for ultra-high definition display applications.

 Hardent is a member of Mentor’s Questa Vanguard Program.
 The Questa Vanguard Program (QVP) extends Mentors’ breadth of design and verification technologies through partnerships with industry-leading companies.
 The Questa Vanguard partners provide verification related tools and methods, verification IP, conversion services, training and consulting based on Mentor (A Siemens Business) industry leading Questa verification platform.
 The program was established to bring design and verification engineers world-class product integrations and interoperability to enhance their Questa verification options and build a strong and comprehensive SystemVerilog ecosystem.